pabloinsente/sf_for_beh_ss/README.md

 ```

 ### Use version control systems
-- Check git installation:
+- Check git installation
 ```
 git --version
 ```
 - If you need to install git, got to [this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)and follow installation instructions for your system
-- Then, inside your project directory, check the git status:
+- Then, inside your project directory, check the git status
 ```
 git status
 ```
-- Initialize git repository and tracking:
+- Initialize git repository and tracking
 ```
 git init
 ````